accounts-payable icon

 Provide supplier payment workflow status

-Any supplier portal needs to provide status regarding payment approvals, remittance, etc. – and ideally, proactively email the supplier status or notify them of issues related to their payment.
+Any supplier portal needs to provide status regarding payment approvals and remittance, including GST/HST calculations with cross-border payment tracking.
+It should also proactively email the user ID regarding supplier status or notify them of issues related to their payment.
 That feature alone is enough for a supplier to want to engage with the portal, assuming the information is accurate, clear, and accessible.

 Rethink payment runs

 Many companies rely heavily on scheduled payment runs to suppliers.
 It makes sense since the process of payments is arduous.
-Walking approvals, checking against fraud, signing into banks for ACH or wire transfers, printing and sending checks, funding accounts, etc., all take up valuable time, and nearly all of it has been manual.
+Walking through approvals, checking against fraud, signing into banks for ETF, ACH or wire transfers, printing and sending cheques and funding accounts—all take up valuable time, and most of these processes have been manual.
 And when it’s time to reconcile payments for financial close, that takes up even more business cycles.

 But if you’re going through the process of offering suppliers visibility into payments, making payment runs once or twice a month hinders the value of the portal to the supplier.
-Instead, consider making payments every week (or every day) by utilizing supplier payment automation, then posting that data as it happens for the supplier to view.
+Instead, consider making payments every week (or every day) by utilizing supplier payment automation that integrates with Canadian banking systems and then posting that data as it happens for the supplier to view.

 Use consultants to select and implement a standalone supplier portal